watts-dev/watts/doc/source/user/usage.rst

 Basic Usage
 -----------

-WATTS consists of a set of Python classes that can manage simulation workflows for multiple codes where information is exchanged at a coarse level.
+WATTS consists of a set of Python classes that can manage simulation workflows for one or multiple codes.
+It provides the following capabilities:

+- An isolated execution environment when running a code;
-For each code, input files rely on placeholder values that are filled in based on a set of user-defined parameters.
+- The ability to use placeholder values in input files that are filled in programmatically;
+- Seamless :ref:`unit conversions <units>` when working with multiple codes;
+- A managed database that simulation inputs and outputs are automatically saved to; and
+- Python classes that provide extra post-processing and analysis capabilities for each code.

 Parameters
 ++++++++++